AddChew/Traffic/README.md

 jupyter notebook
 ```
 ## Viewing Instructions
-To view the Jupyter Notebook containing the analyis results:
+#### To view the Jupyter Notebook version of the analyis results:
-<br>From the Home Page of the Jupyter Notebook, navigate to Top 5 Patterns.ipynb in the traffic folder and launch it
+- From the Home Page of the Jupyter Notebook, navigate to and open Top 5 Patterns.ipynb from the traffic folder
+#### To view the HTML version of the analyis results:
+- From the traffic folder, navigate to and open Top 5 Patterns.html

 ## Folders and Files
 ### Folders